Pulsar package API¶

 progress_callback – Optional

 (stage: str, fraction: float) -> None.
 Called at the end of each pipeline stage with the stage name and cumulative progress in [0.0, 1.0].
 Exceptions in the callback propagate and abort fit().
-Pass None to disable (default)._precomputed_embeddings – Internal — cached PCA embeddings from a prior fit() call.
-Skips pca_grid() when provided.
+Pass None to disable (default)._precomputed_embeddings – Internal — cached projection embeddings from a prior fit() call.
+Skips projection_grid() when provided.

 Returns self for method chaining.